pytorch/pytorch/docs/source/notes/autograd.rst

 What does the autograd package do
 """""""""""""""""""""""""""""""""

-The autograd package allows to use automatic differentiation techniques on top of PyTorch Tensors.
+The autograd package allows to use automatic differentiation techniques on top of tensors.
-Automatic differentiation allows to compute dot product between a given vector and the Jacobian of a user-defined function.
+Automatic differentiation computes the dot product between a given vector and the Jacobian of a user-defined function.
 In this document, we will consider the function :math:`f: x \rightarrow y` where :math:`x` is a vector of size :math:`I` and :math:`y` is a vector of size :math:`O`.
 For simplicity, in this document, we will always consider inputs and ouputs to be 1D, in practice, they can be Tensors with an arbitrary number of dimensions.
-The jacobian matrix associated with this function is that matrix :math:`J_f` of size :math:`O \times I` such that each entry is given by :math:`(J_f)_{ij} = \dfrac{\partial{x_j}}{\partial{y_i}}`.
+The Jacobian matrix associated with this function is that matrix :math:`J_f` of size :math:`(O, I)` such that each entry is given by :math:`(J_f)_{ij} = \dfrac{\partial{x_j}}{\partial{y_i}}`.
 For simplicity, we will write :math:`J_f = \dfrac{\partial{y}}{\partial{x}}`.

 Currently, PyTorch only implements reverse mode automatic differentiation which, given